sipuli93/MMM-SensorTemps/README.md

 | `ruuvitagRestGatewayAddr` | *Required* Full url pointing to sensor in rest api.
 Example `http://<ip>:<port>`
 | `sensors` | *Required* List of sensors.
 Mac address and name.
 | `sendAsOutdoorNotification` | *Optional* false is default.
 When set to true, sensors temperature and humidity will be sended via notification to other modules (OUTDOOR_TEMPERATURE and OUTROOD_HUMIDITY)
+| `hideIfTempUnder` | *Optional* -1000 is default.
+Treshold for showing/hiding sensor.
+Ex. for sauna, no need to show temperature if not hot.